annwanjiku/Coffee_api/README.md

 # Coffee API

 # Problem
-To work with an API
+To work with an API.

 # Working and Result
 Python and its libraries was used to fetch data from the application programming interface, display wanted and specific data, ask questions and answer them.
-2 files were created, one csv and another excel file to visualise the data that the api contains
+2 files were created, one csv and another excel file to visualise the data that the api contains.

 # Conclusion
 API's are a good source of data.